Siege of Edessa (1146): Nūr al-Dīn's siege

 The men of Edessa were massacred, the women and children enslaved.
 Michael the Syrian estimates the total number of dead from both sieges of Edessa at 30,000 with a further 16,000 enslaved.
 He estimates that only about 1,000 Edessene men escaped to freedom and no women or children.
 At the end of 1146, the city was empty save for the corpses.
 The Armenian bishop John was captured and taken to Aleppo.
 It was "far worse than the first [siege] and the city never recovered its former prominence".
 It was also the "fatal blow to the county" of Edessa.

+During and following the sack of the city many churches were also destroyed.
+According to Michael the Syrian, those included: the Church of Saint John the Baptist, the Great Church, the Church of the Holy Apostles, the Church of Saint Thomas, the Church of Saint Michael, the Church of Saint Cosmas (which contained the Mandylion of Edessa), the Church of Saint George, the Church of the Saviour, three churches dedicated to the Mother of God, two churches of the Forty Martyrs, the Church of the Confessors, the Church of Saint Stephan and the Church of Saint Theodore.